- What is 1Broker?

 What is overnight financing?Leveraged positions (leverage > 1) are a margined product.
 You are in effect depositing only a small fraction of the overall market value of the trade, which allows you to hold much larger positions than if you were buying the shares outright.
 So for instance, currently just 1 BTC would be needed to buy a contract representing more than 5,000$ worth of blue-chip shares.
 You are effectively 'borrowing' the difference from 1Broker, hence the financing charges.

 Interest is calculated and charged on a daily basis at 5 p.m.
 (New York Time) (Convert to local timezone) and is directly deducted from your account balance.
-The amount of time you have a position open, plays no factor in this.
+All open positions at this timestamp are subject to overnight financing.
 We decided against industry practice to charge overnight financing 3 times on Wednesdays or on Saturday & Sunday.
 This means financing fees are charged only on roughly 260 days per year.

 You can see all charges in your transaction history.
 We reserve the right to alter our rates at any time.